pyodide/pyodide-blog/content/posts/marimo.md

 marimo's original implementation has three main parts:

-1. a frontend
+1. a Python codebase implementing a kernel that runs Python code;
-2. a server
+2. a TypeScript codebase that issues control commands for the Python kernel;
-3. a backend (or "runtime") with a kernel that runs Python code.
+3. a server that connects the TypeScript and Python codebases.

-All that was required were
+All that was required were minimal changes to our TypeScript and Python codebases, and replacing the server with a lightweight bridge.

-minimal changes to the marimo frontend and runtime, and replacing the server with a lightweight bridge.
+### TypeScript

-### Frontend
+marimo uses the same TypeScript build when running with Pyodide or CPython.

-The marimo frontend uses the same build when running with Pyodide or when running with a Python server.
 This helps maintain consistency between the two experiences and avoid feature drift.
-The code path splits based off some feature flags that downloads the marimo wheel from PyPI and initializes the single-threaded, Pyodide-compatible marimo kernel.
+The code path splits based on feature flags; when running under Pyodide, we download the marimo wheel from PyPI and initialize a single-threaded, Pyodide-compatible marimo kernel.
 Passing only a filename and a message callback function, we initialize the kernel as an async, never-ending Python process.

 We interact with this kernel through a lightweight RPC bridge that sends requests to the kernel and receives responses through the callback passed.
 This allows for